scikit-multiflow/scikit-multiflow.github.io/index.md

 `scikit-multiflow` is implemented in Python given its increasing popularity in the Machine Learning community.
 It complements `scikit-learn`, whose primary focus is batch learning, expanding the set of Machine Learning tools on this platform.
 In its current state, `scikit-multiflow` contains stream generators, stream classifiers for multi-output/multi-target, change detectors and evaluation methods.

 To start using `scikit-multiflow` please refer to [Installation](https://scikit-multiflow.github.io//installation/) for instructions to install the package on your machine.
-A [Qucik-Start Guide](https://scikit-multiflow.github.io//quick-start-guide/) is also available.
+A [Quick-Start Guide](https://scikit-multiflow.github.io//quick-start-guide/) is also available.

 `scikit-multiflow` is being developed by [Télécom ParisTech](https://www.telecom-paristech.fr/eng) and [École Polytechnique](https://www.polytechnique.edu/en).